oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_virtual_circuit_actions_module.rst

 - Perform actions on a VirtualCircuit resource in Oracle Cloud Infrastructure
 - For *action=bulk_add_virtual_circuit_public_prefixes*, adds one or more customer public IP prefixes to the specified public virtual circuit.
 Use this operation (and not `UpdateVirtualCircuit <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/latest/VirtualCircuit/UpdateVirtualCircuit>`_) to add prefixes to the virtual circuit.
 Oracle must verify the customer's ownership of each prefix before traffic for that prefix will flow across the virtual circuit.
 - For *action=bulk_delete_virtual_circuit_public_prefixes*, removes one or more customer public IP prefixes from the specified public virtual circuit.
 Use this operation (and not `UpdateVirtualCircuit <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/latest/VirtualCircuit/UpdateVirtualCircuit>`_) to remove prefixes from the virtual circuit.
 When the virtual circuit's state switches back to PROVISIONED, Oracle stops advertising the specified prefixes across the connection.
+- For *action=change_compartment*, moves a virtual circuit into a different compartment within the same tenancy.
+For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.

 ..
 Aliases